 - small enterprises: with 10 to 49 persons employed;

 - medium-sized enterprises: with 50 to 249 persons employed;

 - large enterprises: with 250 or more persons employed.

-Regional SBS data are available at NUTS levels 1 and 2 for the EU Member States and Norway, mostly down to the two-digit (division) level of NACE.
-Regional data for Croatia was not available for 2012.
-The main variable analysed in this article is the number of persons employed.
+Regional SBS data are available at NUTS levels 1 and 2 for the EU Member States, Iceland and Norway, mostly down to the two-digit (division) level of NACE.
+The main variable analyzed in this article is the number of persons employed.
 The type of statistical unit used for regional SBS data is normally the local unit, which is an enterprise or part of an enterprise situated in a geographically identified place.
 Local units are classified into sectors (by NACE) normally according to their own main activity, but in some EU Member States the activity code is assigned on the basis of the principal activity of the enterprise to which the local unit belongs.
 The main SBS data series are presented at national level only, and for this national data the statistical unit is the enterprise.
 It is possible for the principal activity of a local unit to differ from that of the enterprise to which it belongs.
 Hence, national SBS data from the main series are not necessarily directly comparable with national aggregates compiled from regional SBS.

 Tourism plays an important role in Europe and makes a considerable contribution to employment and regional development, as well as a range of other EU objectives, such as sustainable development or the enhancement of natural and cultural heritage.